Albuquerque Eviction Lawyer

 There are many legal requirements that must be met prior to an eviction.
 Let our Albuquerque eviction attorney guide you through the complex laws that apply to these situations and help you ensure your rights and interests remain protected.

-The Eviction Process in Albuquerque
+The Eviction Process in Albuquerque, New Mexico

 In New Mexico, state legislature determines the eviction process.
 In order to evict a tenant from a property prior to the expiration of the tenancy, a landlord or property manager must have legal cause.